MPL Blog

 Here are some of the best relaxing drinking board games ideas for spending a good time with your friends.

-Supplies: Paper, pens
+Supplies: Paper and pens (optional)

 Number of Players: 4 or more